LP773/100-Days-of-Python-in-x-Days/README.md

 **where x &lt; 100**

-I may have been a little unrealistic of how many days it would take to accomplish this course whilst everything else is going on in my life such as the work and the holidays. + the increasing difficulty of the projects...
+I may have been a little unrealistic in how many days it would take to accomplish this course whilst everything else is going on in my life such as work and the holidays. + the increasing difficulty of the projects...

 I will be posting all my completed daily projects here.